jordi9/dotfiles/README.md

 ### Private dotfiles

-With Dropbox in place, it's time to setup son links for private stuff
+With Dropbox in place, it's time to setup some links for private stuff

     init/private.zsh